 “Well, I was born and raised in the English county Worcestershire, where I lived with my biological parents and two brothers.
 My biological parents couldn’t live with the fact that their ‘son’ wanted to be treated like their daughter.
 My biological father used to beat me a lot.
 He claimed it would make me ‘tougher’ and ‘more manly’.
-Once he grabbed me by my hair and dragged me around the house.
+One time, he grabbed me by my hair and dragged me around the house.
 My neck still hurts sometimes because of that.
 My biological mother, on the other hand, sent me to Christian psychiatrists that made me believe there was something wrong with me and that it was all in my head, because ‘God doesn’t make mistakes’.
 When I turned eighteen and still hadn’t become the perfect son they always wanted me to be, they sent me out of the house and denied any contact with my brothers.
-When I had earned enough money with several jobs as a cashier, waitress and babysitter, I moved to the US to become an actress.
+When I had earned enough money after several jobs as a cashier, waitress and babysitter, I moved to the US to become an actress.
 I couldn’t afford Hollywood, so I settled in North Carolina.
 I haven’t had a lot success so far, so I’m barely getting by with a minimum wage and tips from costumers.”

 Eline wasn’t sure how to respond to that.
-She hadn’t expected Yasmine’ life to be so rough.
+She hadn’t expected Yasmine’s life to be so rough.
 She tightly held her messmate’s hand to silently comfort her.
 This was completely new to Yasmine.
-She did like it, however, very much so.
+She did like it, however; very much so.
 What do romance films and novels call it when to people appear to be having a strong connection, even a certain chemistry?
 A spark that can be felt?
 Some sort of firework in your body?
 Well, Yasmine felt exactly that when Eline was holding her hand, and she didn’t know what to think about that.

 ‘Let’s go out tonight,’ Eline proposed.